 Officeholders with campaign committees also are subject to these rules.

 The Ethics Commission has produced a Candidates’ Guide for City Elective Office, as well as public financing guides for candidates for Mayor or Supervisor, that explain these rules.
-The Commission has also produced a Training Presentation for Candidates and their Treasurers for the November 2018 Election.
+The Commission has also produced a local candidate controlled committee Filing Schedule (Nov.
+2019).

 Candidate Disclosure Process